Parabolic automorphisms of hyperkahler manifolds: Basic notions

 \item[(ii)] The set of isomorphism classes of birational models of $M$ is in bijective correspondence with the set $\{K_i\}$.

-\item[(iii)] Let $M_i$ be a birational model of $M$ such that $K_i$ is the image of the projectivization of its ample cone.
+\item[(iii)] Let $M_i$ be a birational model of $M$ such that $K_i$ is the image by the quotient map of the projectivization of its ample cone.
 Denote by $\pi_1(K_i)$ the orbifold fundamental group, that is, the deck group of the universal cover of $K_i$.
 Then $\pi_1(K_i)=\Aut(M_i)/G$, where $G$ is the group of automorphisms of $M_i$ acting trivially on the Neron-Severi group.
 Moreover, the group $G$ is finite. \end{description}

 {\bf Proof of \ref{_Kahler_polyhedra_Theorem_} (i):} The set of orthogonal complements to MBM classes is locally finite, and its $\Gamma$-quotient is finite, as shown in \cite{AV-morkaw}.
-In \cite{AV-MBM} it was proven that the K\"ahler cones are of birational models of $M$ are locally polyhedral, and a their codimension 1 faces are precisely orthogonal complements to the MBM classes.
+In \cite{AV-MBM} it was proven that the ample\footnote{More precisely, the results of \cite{AV-MBM} and \cite{Markman-survey} are formulated in the K\"ahler context, but they carry over the ample setting without changes.} cones of birational models of $M$ are locally polyhedral, and that the orthogonal hyperplanes to the MBM classes are precisely unions of codimension one faces of these cones.
+It goes back to Markman \cite{Markman-survey} that there is a wall-and-chamber decomposition of $\Pos_{\Q}(M)$ into the union of all $\Gamma$-images of ample cones of all birational models of $M$.
+This takes care of \ref{_Kahler_polyhedra_Theorem_} (i).

-Let $\Pos(M)$ be the positive cone (the set of positive vectors in $H^{1,1}(M, \R)$) and $K\subset \Pos(M)$ the K\"ahler cone of a birational model of $M$.
-A {\bf K\"ahler chamber} is a $\Gamma$-image of $K$.
-In \cite{Markman-survey}, E. Markman has shown that $\Pos(M)$ is a closure of the union of all K\"ahler chambers, and if two K\"ahler chambers intersect, they coincide.\footnote{For a K3 surface, K\"ahler chambers are sometimes called ``Weyl chambers'' (\cite{_Bauer_Funke:Weyl_K3_}); indeed, they are in many ways similar to Weyl chambers associated with the root decomposition of a simple Lie group, with the (-2)-curves playing the role of root vectors.} This takes care of \ref{_Kahler_polyhedra_Theorem_} (i).

-{\bf Proof of \ref{_Kahler_polyhedra_Theorem_} (ii):} In \cite{Markman-survey} it was shown that the set $U:=\frac{\text{The set of K\"ahler chambers in $\Pos(M)$}}{\Gamma}$ is in bijective correspondence with the set of equivalence classes of birational models of $M$.
-However, the set $U$ by construction coincides with the set of connected components of ${\goth K}$.
+{\bf Proof of \ref{_Kahler_polyhedra_Theorem_} (ii):} In \cite{Markman-survey} it was shown that the set $U:=\frac{\text{The set of K\"ahler chambers in $\Pos(M)$}}{\Gamma}$ is in bijective correspondence with the set of isomorphism classes of birational models of $M$.
+However, the set $U$ coincides by construction with the set of connected components of ${\goth K}$.